Graduate Certificate of Corporate Management

 * MPR code denotes residential version of the unit

 ^MPM701A is a Start Anytime unit.

 Deakin University offers admission to postgraduate courses through a number of Admission categories.
 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.
 The minimum requirements are successful completion of a three-year undergraduate degree, or equivalent, from an approved university or other educational institution or successful completion of other equivalent qualifications gained by examination, or approved professional or industrial experience.
 International students must also meet the postgraduate English language requirements..

 Entry requirements - specific

-- A 3 year bachelor's degree or AQF equivalent + 2 years relevant work experience
+- Bachelor degree and 2 years relevant work experience

 - 5 years relevant work experience